OWASP/owasp.github.io/_drafts/2020-07-31-elections-and-members.md

 ## Didn't get a membership renewal notice or a ballot?

-**Check that you're a member**  Check your membership status [here](https://owasp.org/manage-membership/) and make sure you are an Individual, Lifetime, or Honorary member.
+**Check that you're a member**  Check your [membership here](https://owasp.org/manage-membership/) and make sure you are an Individual, Lifetime, or Honorary member.
 You have until September 30 to sort that out.

-**Check that you've opted into emails** Using the membership status [here](https://owasp.org/manage-membership/) and ensuring you have opted into OWASP email communications.
+**Check that you've opted into emails** Check your [membership here](https://owasp.org/manage-membership/) and ensuring you have opted into OWASP email communications.

 **Check other tabs** Gmail sorts communications automatically, and we can't fix that.
 Please check the "Promotions" or "Updates" tabs, and lastly, in Spam or "in:all" to find it.
-Star and mark election posts as "important," "This is not spam" if you found it in the spam folder.
+Star and mark election posts as "Important", and "This is not spam" if you found it in the spam folder.

-**Check your original signup email** When you joined OWASP, you probably didn't have an owasp.org email address.
-Check your original mailbox you signed up with for the Call for Candidates or your ballot.
+**Check your original signup email** When you first joined OWASP, you didn't have an owasp.org email address.
+Check your original signup mailbox for election correspondance.
 Please consider [updating your membership details](https://owasp.org/manage-membership/) with your preferred email address to prevent this happening in the future.
 If you can't access that mail address any more, log a ticket with our Contact Us form and we'll be able to help you out once we can prove your identity.

 ## Controversy around this year's elections

 The bylaws, policies, and procedures for this year's elections will be the same as in previous years.
 The bylaws will be changing soon to reflect recommendations by the Compliance Committee and votes conducted by the Board.
-These changes clarify the intent and the letter of the bylaws.
-They will provide a grace period to maintain good standing.
+These changes clarify the intent and the letter of vacancy, appointments, Director eligibility, and Director qualification bylaws.
+If passed, one of the measures provides a grace period to maintain good standing.

 There has been a great deal of misinformation and fear-mongering about Board eligibility and the election process.
-To dispel misinformation and quell disquiet around what happened, anyone can verify the facts around the eligibility issue by watching the relevant Board meetings, voting history, and minutes.
+To dispel misinformation and quell disquiet around what happened, anyone can verify the facts around the eligibility issue by [watching the relevant Board meetings, voting history, and reviewing the minutes](https://owasp.org/www-board/#div-historical).

 To recap: A ruling was requested from the Compliance Committee to make recommendations on two matters.
 The two questions were: